Today it's a gorgeous autumn day.

 You're a piece of Bach's music, fine chocolate, the texts of certain hymns, letter writing.

-When I see tulips or Easter lilies, or make pies in my quiet kitchen at night, I feel you in quiet work and simple, stunning beauty.
+When I see tulips or Easter lilies, or make pies in my quiet kitchen at night, I feel you in the work and simple, stunning beauty.

 (apple pie making, the other night)